 So we removed them, but I certainly didn’t throw them away.
 For years they have been in a basement closet while I figured out how to reuse and recycle them.

-These old shelf boards are great for craft projects.
+These old shelf boards are great for craft projects and I still have a few more left in the closet for future use.

-My husband cut one down for me to use as a backdrop for my fall display.
+My husband cut one of the boards down for me to use as a backdrop for my fall display a few years ago.
 The shelf board is covered in wood veneer and measured 19″ wide by 27″ long.

 The first thing I did was to apply several coats of chalk paint in a cream color.
 I knew with a veneer surface on the board that chalk paint would work the best.

-Once the paint was dry, I drew a block grid on the surface with a pencil to create the chevron pattern.
-Chalk paint not only allows you to write on the surface, but the pencil marks can be erased afterwards.
+Once the paint was dry on each side of the old shelf board, I turned my attention to creating the grid on each side with a pencil.
+Chalk paint not only allows you to write on the surface but the pencil marks can be erased afterwards.

-First you measure the project you want to design a chevron for and calculate a grid pattern based on equal sizes of squares.
+First, you measure the surface of the project you want to design a chevron for and calculate a grid pattern based on equal sizes of squares.
 Then you start creating the grid with a pencil.

 After creating the block grid in pencil, I started the chevron pattern by drawing a diagonal line from one corner to the next in the first block of the grid.

-Then I drew a second line in the next block of the grid in the opposite direction, and continued this pattern across the top row of blocks.
-(You can draw the pattern either vertical or horizontal).
+Then I drew a second line in the next block of the grid in the opposite direction and continued this pattern across the top row of blocks.
+(You can draw the pattern either vertically or horizontally).

 For the next few rows of blocks, copy the same pattern as the first row until you have completed the entire grid.